IDT-ITI/TSalV360/README.md

 python dataset/frames_extraction.py --videos_path="path_to_videos"
 ```

-## Data Reproduction

-TBA

-## TSalV360 approach
+## B. TSalV360 approach

 This repository implements TSalV360, a method for text-guided saliency detection in 360-degree videos.
 It includes the full TSalV360 architecture along with the setup required to train and evaluate the model.

 ### Dataset Preparation

-Download the **TSV360** dataset—containing the generated ground-truth saliency maps and text descriptions—and place it inside the main folder [link]).
+Download the TSV360 dataset—containing the generated ground-truth saliency maps and text descriptions—and place it inside the main folder [link]).
 After extracting the frames from the videos in both the VR-Eyetracking and Sports-360 datasets, place all the frames together in a single folder.

-### Train model
+### Training stage

-To train the TSalV360, edit train.yml file (here) by updating the relevant paths—specifically, the paths to the `path_text_saliency_maps` (downloaded from Zenodo) and the extracted frames `path_to_erp_frames` (following *Frame Extraction* section) then run the following command:
+To train a model, edit train.yml file (here) by updating the relevant paths—specifically, the paths to the `path_text_saliency_maps` (downloaded from Zenodo) and the extracted frames `path_to_erp_frames` (following *Frame Extraction* section) then run the following command:

 ```
 python train.py
 ```

-### Inference model
+### Inferenfe stage

-To run inference with the TSalV360 method using a pretrained [model](https://drive.google.com/file/d/1oMyNRPtgtDMHkCpttPXaSyGj45CG8HS-/view?usp=sharing), provide the path to the 360-degree video and a corresponding text input as parameters:
+To use a trained model—or a provided [pretrained model](https://drive.google.com/file/d/1oMyNRPtgtDMHkCpttPXaSyGj45CG8HS-/view?usp=sharing)—you need to provide the following as input parameters:

 ```
 python inference.py --model_path="path_to_model" --video_path="path_to_video" --text_input="text_description"
 ```
+Where
 ## Licence

 This code is provided for academic, non-commercial use only.
 Please also check for any restrictions applied in the code parts and datasets used here from other sources.
 For the materials not covered by any such restrictions, redistribution and use in source and binary forms, with or without modification, are permitted for academic non-commercial use provided that the following conditions are met: